May 18 – 28, 2022 Fully booked

-Day 3: We’ll take in the western end of Sao Miguiel, including Sete Cidades, enjoying amazing views of the island along the road including a stop at the famous King’s View.
+We’ll take in the western end of Sao Miguel, including Sete Cidades, enjoying amazing views of the island along the road including a stop at the famous King’s View.
 After a stop for lunch in a small town by the lake, the drive continues to the west coast of the island and the beautiful rocks of Mosteiros.
 Meals included: breakfast.

-Day 5: Today we’ll fly to Flores and check in to our guesthouse at Aldeia da Cuada.
-Aldeia da Cuada was abandoned in the 1960s by its inhabitants who emigrated mainly to America and has been rebuilt over time by Teotónia and Carlos Silva to create a unique lodging opportunity.
+Today, before we fly to Flores, we’ll visit the pineapple greenhouses, where we’ll learn the unique techniques used in growing this fruit that’s been grown here since 1919.
+When we arrive in Flores, we’ll check in to our guesthouse at Aldeia da Cuada, an Azorean village that was abandoned in the 1960s by its inhabitants who emigrated mainly to America and has been rebuilt over time by Teotónia and Carlos Silva to create a unique lodging opportunity.
 They’ve embraced this project of a lifetime and with determination established the link between the past and the present recovering stone houses maintaining the rural style while adapting them to the requirements for a dream vacation.
 Meals included: breakfast.

-Day 6: In the morning, we take a boat to Corvo, the smallest island of the Azores.
-During the trip we’re likely to see dolphins but the giant sperm whales are a rarer spotting.
-Whales appear less frequently, but when they do so their beauty and sturdiness are unequaled.
+In the morning, we take a boat to Corvo, the smallest island of the Azores.
+We’re likely to see dolphins during the trip, but the giant sperm whales are a rarer spotting.
+Whales appear less frequently, but when they do so, their beauty and sturdiness are unequaled.
 At Corvo, we’ll go to the Caldeirão with a local guide and there see a dazzling landscape.
-Corvo is know for its isolation, quiet, and the peace that is conveyed by the Caldeirão.
-After a walk through the inside of the crater we’ll return to Flores.
+Corvo is known for its isolation, quiet, and peace that the Caldeirão conveys.
+After a walk around the inside of the crater, we’ll return to Flores.
 Meals included: breakfast.

-Activity Level: Moderate.
-Activities are generally not very strenuous, however, we expect that guests can enjoy two hours or more of walking, are sure-footed on cobbled surfaces, and walk up and down stairs without assistance.
-In rural and small town settings, unpaved roads and pathways will be common with some short sections of rough trail which we expect that guests can traverse with no more than a companion’s hand to steady them.
-Historic city centers are frequently more accessible by foot than vehicle, and sometimes it is not possible for your motor coach to drop you off at the hotel and site entrances.
+Activities are generally not very strenuous; however, we expect guests to enjoy two hours or more of walking, are sure-footed on cobbled surfaces, and walk up and down stairs without assistance.
+In rural and small-town settings, unpaved roads and pathways will be common with some short sections of rough trail, which we expect that guests can traverse with no more than a companion’s hand to steady them.
+Historic city centers are frequently more accessible by foot than a vehicle, and sometimes your motorcoach can’t drop you off at the hotel and site entrances.
 Due to the structure of some buildings, facilities for the disabled may be limited.